Crate — Designing AI Evolution

 In the beginning, Crate was built to solve a simple problem: digital hoarding.
 We all save links, articles, and inspiration, and we never look at them again.

 I designed the V1 of Crate to be a frictionless, clean utility.
-The goal was to make saving and organizing as effortless as possible.
+The goal was to make saving and organizing with AI as effortless and intuitive as possible.

-To complete the experience we've developed a responsive web version of the app, and a browser plug-in allowing saving anything straight to the app.
+To complete the experience, we've developed a beautiful responsive web version of the app, and a browser plug-in allowing saving anything straight to the app.

 Act 2